 Q3.1 - Michelson: And then it became a life focus? [question added during interview]

 A3.1 - Krivit: Yes.
 So the slightly more expanded story is that I continued from there.
 It was a curiosity, I would say, until August 2003.
 I was a computer geek at the time, so naturally I went onto the Web to try to learn more, and the most startling thing that I found was that there were two sets of 180-degree opinions about the subject.
 It was absolutely polarized.
 Some people said the entire subject was wrong; some people said the entire subject was right.
 I had the sense that that couldn't be like that, that there had to be some middle ground.
 So I started very slowly looking into it, and, at the time, all I knew about journalism was what I remembered in my 10th-grade journalism class, and that is — yes, seriously a skill from high school actually did apply to real life — I remembered that, if you really want to get the facts you have to get firsthand, first-person sources.
 You cannot even go to books.
-You have to go to where the books went to.
-I actually avoided reading books initially.
+You have to go to where the book [authors] went to.
+I actually avoided reading books initially [because I did not want to take on their biases.]
 I avoided reading other people's written work.
 I made it a practice to go speak to the principals and the original sources who were active in the field and who had been active in the field.
-Each time I learned something new, I put it up on the [New Energy Times] Web site, and that was the beginning, the very rough early beginning of the New Energy Times online magazine.
+Each time I learned something new, I put it up on the [New Energy Times] Web site [beginning in 2000], and that was the beginning, the very rough early beginning of the New Energy Times online magazine.

 I didn't come to a conclusion about any significant reality of the field until August 2003.
 That's when I went to the international conference in Cambridge, [Massachusetts], and I met more than 100 people who were active in the field from, I think it was, about 12 different countries.
 I realized that there was no way that all of this research, all of these people could be deluding themselves, could be involved in a coordinated plan to deceive.
 The other thing was that there was consistency in the type of data that was being reported.
 To me, it seemed statistically improbable that this could have been just coincidental.
 At that point, I was convinced there was something there, that it meant something and that it was important.
 I made a commitment to put my full attention to the field.